Ladylike: Reception

-Ladylike received generally mixed to negative reviews.
-LetMeEntertainYou stated that the songs on the album are "more mature" and "more melodic" than the songs on their last album I Am.
-T-Online stated that the songs on the album are "varied" and "fast-paced". laut.de editor Eberhard Dobler rated the album two out of five stars and wrote: "Eurodance-pop, R&B/pop blueprints, one or two electro breakaways – that's how the three Monrose girls shake through their fourth studio album."
+Ladylike received generally mixed reviews.
+Pooltrax found that the album "increasingly leans towards electro, but the lyrics and voices of the three Monrose singers still clearly recall pop [...]
+However, the girls still excel at the calm ballads.
+The soothing sounds do the otherwise very loud album a lot of good and showcase the voices much better than the fast-paced up-tempo numbers."
+LetMeEntertainYou noted that the songs on the Ladylikewere much "more mature" and "more melodic" than the songs on previous album I Am. laut.de editor Eberhard Dobler rated the album two out of five stars and wrote: "Eurodance-pop, R&B/pop blueprints, one or two electro breakaways – that's how the three Monrose girls shake through their fourth studio album."
 He found that "the bottom line is that the sound is pretty much out of tune ("This Is Me").
 It's all about a production that has to satisfy minimum sales claims.
 A chic styling, a Sexiest Woman of the World past and casting-tested voices: The qualification is done.
 Musically, however, Monrose will not survive the group stage."

 Similarly, Albert Ranner von CDstarts.de felt that "contrary to the unpleasantly sterile look of the cover and the video [for "Like a Lady"], the fourth Monrose is only half as bad as it was feared.
 Mandy, Senna and Bahar (or their songwriters) remember their strengths for six songs.
 Nevertheless, Ladylike still lacks any own identity on the musical side that Monrose will probably be denied until old age [...]
 Compared to its predecessors, this time, however, this fact is less disturbing and the Popstars winners surprisingly fall into midfield."
 In her review for Weser-Kurier, journalist Kati Hofacker found that "one thing the trio – or rather their crew of producer – can for sure: They manage to knock out one hit grenade after the other with the simplest of ingredients, the most flimsy set pieces and the stupidest lyrics [...]
 But yes, this thing will be a hit."

+Chart performance

+Released on 11 June 2010 in most parts of German-speaking Europe, Ladylike debuted and peaked at number ten on the German Albums Chart in the week of 25 June 2010, becoming the band's fourth consecutive top ten album.
+It would remain 13 weeks on the chart.
+In Austria and Switzerland, Ladylike reached number 26 and number 25 on the albums charts, respectively.
+It marked Monrose's first album to miss the top 20 on both charts.
+By November 2010, the album had sold 30,000 units worldwide.